ThomDong/cse15l-lab-reports/LabReport5.md

 Now, the two tests did not have any problems.
 Thank you for the help.
 It was relatively an easy fix, but it took long time for me to figure out.

-### 3. All the information needed about the setup:
+### 3. All the Information Needed about the Setup:

 Here are all the files structure under `/home/linux/ieng6/cs15lsp23/cs15lsp23rh/lab7`: